dancer1325/CppCoreGuidelines/CppCoreGuidelines.md

 * Hard, it is hard to decide what rule-breaking code is essential
 * Flag rule suppression that enable rule-violations to cross interfaces

-# <a name="S-functions"></a>F: Functions
+# F: Functions

+* function
-A function specifies an action or a computation that takes the system from one consistent state to the next.
-It is the fundamental building block of programs.
+  * := action or a computation / system | consistent state1 is -- switched to -- state2

-It should be possible to name a function meaningfully, to specify the requirements of its argument, and clearly state the relationship between the arguments and the result.
-An implementation is not a specification.
-Try to think about what a function does as well as about how it does it.
-Functions are the most critical part in most interfaces, so see the interface rules.

-Function rule summary:
+  * == program' MAIN building block & MOST interfaces' critical part

 Function definition rules: